What Is a Healthcare Ombudsman? Oregon Guide for Facilities

 This is why it’s important that facilities partner with their local healthcare ombudsman.
 Oregon state ombudsman representatives have developed a robust program to ensure that long-term care residents have the advocacy and support they need.

 What is the purpose of the Oregon state ombudsman program, and how does it ensure high-quality care for its residents?
-Below, we review the role of an ombudsman, explain how they impact patient care, and demonstrate how partnering with an ombudsman can improve patient satisfaction scores at your facility.
+We’ll review the role of an ombudsman, explain how they impact patient care, and demonstrate how partnering with an ombudsman can improve patient satisfaction scores at your facility.

 What Is the Oregon Ombudsman Program?